0 SECoP: Sample Environment Communication Protocol#

 Optional Accessible Properties#

-identifier, may contain “:” which may be interpreted as path separator between path components.
+: XXXidentifier, may contain “:” which may be interpreted as path separator between path components.
 The ECS may group the modules according to this property.
 The lowercase version of a path component must not match the lowercase version of any module name or accessible on the same SEC node.

-related issue:
+- related issue:

-Remark:
+- Remark:

-the accessible-property group is used for grouping of accessibles within a module, the module-property group is used for grouping of modules within a node.
+is used for grouping of accessibles within a module, the module-propertygroup

-a string indication a hint for a GUI about the visibility of the accessible. values and meaning as for module-visibility above.
+:a string indication a hint for a GUI about the visibility of the accessible. values and meaning as for module-visibility above.

-Remark:
+- Remark:

 Setting an accessibles visibility equal or higher than its modules visibility has the same effect as omitting the visibility.
 For example a client respecting visibility in ‘user’ mode, will not show modules with ‘advanced’ visibility, and therefore also not their accessibles.